-Cube Housing Association Limited ("Cube" or "the Association") is registered under the Cooperative and Community Benefit Societies Act 2014 and is a housing association registered with the Scottish Housing Regulator under the Housing (Scotland) Act 2014.
+Cube Housing Association Limited ("Cube" or "the Association") is a wholly owned subsidiary of The Wheatley Housing Group ("WHG").
+The Association is registered under the Co-operative and Community Benefit Societies Act 2014 and is a registered Scottish Charity No.SC033021.
+Cube is registered as a housing association with the Scottish Housing Regulator under the Housing (Scotland) Act 2014.
 The association provides social housing and associated services for general needs, supported housing and shared equity.
 The registered office is Wheatley House, 25 Cochrane Street, Glasgow, G1 1HL.
 The Association is a public benefit entity.